fire-ae/fire-ae.github.io/README.md

 ### 🤝 Ethical Treatment of Participants

 - **Informed Consent:**
-<div align="justify">Ensuring the informed consent of all participants is mandatory for any research involving human subjects.
+<div align="justify">In case of studying directly humans or collecting data from them, ensuring the informed consent of all participants is mandatory for any research involving human subjects.
 Participants must be fully informed about the nature of the research, any potential risks, and their rights to confidentiality and to withdraw from the study at any time.
 </div>
 <br>

 - **Privacy and Confidentiality:**
-<div align="justify">We are committed to protecting the privacy and confidentiality of research participants.
+<div align="justify">Privacy and confidentiality of research participants are to be protected in FIRE Araştırma Eğitim Ltd. Şti, with the exception of reporting any kind of illegal activity according to the current legislation.
 Personal information is handled with the utmost care, used only for the purposes consented to by the participant, and stored securely to prevent unauthorized access.
 </div>
 <br>